nathanzhuang1/Pacman-Game-Enhancements/README.md

 # Pacman Game Enhancements
-Created Sunday Dec 15, 2024.
+Created on Ecilipse using Java on Sunday Dec 15, 2024.
 Uploaded onto Github Saturday Sep 12, 2026.
 Open in Eclipse or IntelliJ to run PacManGame.java

 ## Description:
 This project is to create a functional Pac-Man game.
 The objective of the game is to complete all levels without losing all 3 lives in each one.
 This was a solo school project, with occasional guidance from classmates and family when troubleshooting specific features like audio playback and file-based score storage.